souryatech/tomato-leaf-disease/README.md

 python classify.py
 ```

-- [] update this, make this more frictionless

 - Drag and drop the image file you want to classify onto the main directory
 - Copy the image file's name from the directory along with .(image's filetype)